drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 Fig. 1.
 Schematic representation of the proposed CPVT system.

-The homogeneity of the photons on the CPV module, dimensional specification of the model elements, and the optimal distance between the filtering and PV module was studied by Tracepro.
-The lumped thermal capacitance method was applied for the energy equation in each layer of the subsystem to determine the power collected and the overall performance of the whole system
+The homogeneity of the photons impinging on the CPV module, dimensional specification of the model elements, and the optimal distance between the filtering and PV module was studied using Tracepro.
+The lumped thermal capacitance method was applied for the energy equations in each layer of the subsystem to determine the power collected and the overall performance of the whole system.

 ![](media\image1.png){width="6.495833333333334in"
 height="2.848611111111111in"}